 A list of recommended off-campus resources can be found on the Get Support page.

-Students struggling with the effects of sexual violence or misconduct may request temporary academic accommodation.
-Note: Students are not required to submit a formal report with the college in order to receive accommodation.
+Students struggling with the effects of sexualized violence or misconduct may request temporary academic considerations.
+Students are not required to submit a formal complaint with the college in order to receive considerations.

-Temporary accommodations will vary from department to department depending on learning objectives and program structure.
-Possible temporary accommodations include:
+Academic considerations will vary from department to department depending on learning objectives and program structure.

 • extended time on assignments